dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

         yield {"delta": i, "item": {"ts": pendulum.now().timestamp()}}
 ```

-This deduplication process is always enabled when `start_range` is set to `"closed"` (default).
+This deduplication process is always enabled when `range_start` is set to `"closed"` (default).
-When you pass `start_range="open"` no deduplication is done as it is not needed as rows with the previous cursor value are excluded.
+When you pass `range_start="open"` no deduplication is done as it is not needed as rows with the previous cursor value are excluded.
 This can be a useful optimization to avoid the performance overhead of deduplication if the cursor field is guaranteed to be unique.

 ### Using `dlt.sources.incremental` with dynamically created resources